CybercentreCanada/assemblyline4_docs/docs/installation/deployment.md

 ---

-Configuring the Assemblyline 4 system is fairly easy if you know where to look.
-This section will detail where to look and what to do in order to configure Assemblyline 4 to fit your needs.

 Assemblyline support two deployments type; single host which we call "Appliance" and multi-host or "Cluster".
 They are the same in terms of analysis capabilities however a cluster deployment can be scaled to scan multiple millions of files per day and offer redundancy and fail over.
 If you are deploying in the cloud a cluster will be easier to deploy (using cloud kubenetes offerings), however in a lab or to support a incident response team any powerful computer will be able to process thoulsand of files a day.